utkuozbulak/svp-generative-ai/README.md

 * **Data** - *data/* folder contains a txt file with the appropriate link to the generated data, you can download this data and use it.

+## 🛠 Models

+To receive the weights of the trained models, please send an email to utku.ozbulak@ghent.ac.kr with a brief description of your intended use.

+Please note that the model weights are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which permits non-commercial use, requires proper attribution, and mandates that any derivatives be shared under the same terms.

 ## 📝 License